ColumbiaPython/week-2-Intro-to-Statistics-Analysis/README.md

-# Intro to Statistics Analysis: Pair T-test, Chi Square Test, Lineaer Regression
+# Introduction to Statistics Analysis: Pair T-test, Chi Square Test, Lineaer Regression
 The main goal of this lecture:

 ## Part one: class organization